Bikeshs/Angular2-BindDropDown/README.md

-# Angular2-BindDropDown
+# How to Work with multiple Module in angular4
-In this repository i'll explain how to bind dropdown
+In this repository i'll explain  How to Work with multiple Module in angular4,